This post contains affiliate links.

 I recommend VIPKID, which is the company I have been working for for nearly 2 years.

-What are some red flags to look for with ESL online companies?
+What are some red flags to look for with online ESL teacher jobs?

-Any tips for interviewing or becoming a more desirable candidate?
+Do you have any VIPKID interview tips or tips on becoming a more desirable candidate?

 Did you need to take any specific steps between application and hiring, and how long did the process take?